numidium/dfu-mods/FlatReplacer/readme.txt

 See https://github.com/Interkarma/daggerfall-unity/blob/master/Assets/Scripts/API/FactionFile.cs#L56 for Faction IDs.
 Use the numerical value under FactionIDs in conditions.

+BuildingType - Integer - The code of the town building which houses the static NPC.
+Use -1 for any building type.
+See https://en.uesp.net/wiki/Daggerfall_Mod:Building_types for building type IDs.
+NOTE: You must supply these numbers in DECIMAL format.
+If you are not familiar with hexidecimal-decimal conversion then use the "programmer" mode on Windows calculator and enter the hex values to see their decimal equivalents.

 QualityMin/QualityMax - Integer - The minimum/maximum quality values of the interior for the replacement to take place.
 Use these to have your new
 NPC flat only appear in interiors that are a certain degree of upscale or impoverished.
 The values range from 1 to 20 with 1 being lowest quality and 20 being highest.
 To ignore this set QualityMin to 1 and QualityMax to 20.

-ChanceToReplace - Integer - The percent chance that the replacement will take place given all other conditions are met.
-Ranges from 0 to 100.
-The random roll is seeded by a persistent value so the result will always be the same for any given interior.

 TextureArchive - Integer - The index of the archive file of the original flat graphic which will be replaced.

 TextureRecord - Integer - The index of the record within the archive of the original flat graphic which will be replaced.

+ReplaceTextureArchive/ReplaceTextureRecord - Integer - The vanilla texture archive/record to replace the current one in use with.
+If an invalid record is specified then the object will be discarded.
+If a valid FlatTextureName is specified then these values will be ignored.

-FlatTextureName - String - The name prefix of the replacement's flat graphic file(s).
+FlatTextureName - String - The name prefix of the replacement's custom flat graphic file(s).
 The files themselves should be named with the prefix followed by an ascending numerical sequence starting from 0.

 FlatPortrait - Integer - The index of the NPC's portrait used in the talk window.
 If greater than 502 then a custom portrait file must be supplied.
 If set to -1 then the default portrait will be used.